 - RSVP to Career & Professional Development events in Handshake that will provide you with information about the world of work and help you become more prepared for your future career.

-- Update your portfolio in D2L and your resume with newly acquired skills and experiences.
+- Update your LinkedIn profile and your resume with newly acquired skills and experiences.

 - Become involved in student or professional organizations related to your field.